btwlabs/drupal7/sites/all/modules/contrib/le_gate/README.txt

 3) Select whether to skip admin pages.
 If checked then le-gate will not kick in on any admin pages (recommended).
 4) Enter in a title for the le-gate page.
 It will appear as the page title.
 5) Enter some instructions.
 These will appear above the date field or links.
+6) Select whether to use paths to put the gate up on.
+If unchecked (default and recommended) then all paths will be gated.
-6) Enter in Drupal paths on which the gate should appear.
+7) Enter in Drupal paths on which the gate should appear.
 You can exclude paths by prefixing them with '~'.
-7) Enter in the message that should be presented to users when they fail to gain access.
+8) Enter in the message that should be presented to users when they fail to gain access.
-8) Select the gate type (Date, or Links).
+9) Select the gate type (Date, or Links).
 This will change which settings are shown.
    A) Date Settings:
     i) Select a date comparison type:
         'Before' - will pass when the user-entered date is before the Date 1 date (below)